YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZJ[OB] holds the pid of the process created by the last JOB command performed by the current process.

-YottaDB/GT.M initializes $ZJOB to zero (0) at process startup.
-If the JOB command fails to spawn a new job, YottaDB/GT.M sets $ZJOB to zero (0).
+YottaDB initializes $ZJOB to zero (0) at process startup.
+If the JOB command fails to spawn a new job, YottaDB sets $ZJOB to zero (0).
 Note that because of the left to right evaluation order of M, using $ZJOB in the jobparameter string results in using the value created by the last, rather than the current JOB command, which is not likely to match common coding practice.

-YottaDB/GT.M does not permit the SET or NEW command to modify $ZJOB.
+YottaDB does not permit the SET or NEW command to modify $ZJOB.

 -----------------
 $ZKEY